 Station cleaning regime

-We’ve changed out in station cleaning regime to focus on the types of cleaning that best combat the spread of Coronavirus.
+We’ve changed our in station cleaning regime to focus on the types of cleaning that best combat the spread of Coronavirus.

 As we increase our service capacity we want to reassure you that we are doing all we can to keep stations safe from the spread of Coronavirus.
-Our staff are at the heart of this operation, who are going above and beyond to keep Scotland's Railway clean during the Coronavirus pandemic.
-Here's some of the steps we're taking:
+Our staff are at the heart of this operation, and are going above and beyond to keep Scotland's Railway clean during the Coronavirus pandemic.
+Here are some of the steps we're taking:

 - Our station toilets provide hot water and soap.
 We advise customers to follow government advice by washing their hands for at least 20 seconds.
 If you come across any customer areas without soap and hot water, please let us know immediately.

 We urge passengers to play their part, and follow our 5 Rules For Safer Travel when using the railway.

 You should also keep up to date with the latest official health advice.
 For health information and for answers to frequently asked questions on traveling by rail during this challenging period please visit the National Rail Enquiries website

 In ScotRail stations, we have introduced floor and wall markings, and labels, to help to keep you at a safe distance from others.